The structure of optimal portfolio strategies for continuous time markets: Introduction

-Mutual Fund Theorem was established first for the discrete time single period mean variance portfolio selection problem, i.e., for the problem with quadratic criterions (Markowitz (1959)).
+The Mutual Fund Theorem was established first for the discrete time single period mean variance portfolio selection problem, i.e., for the problem with quadratic criteria (Markowitz (1959)).
 This result was a cornerstone of the modern portfolio theory; in particular, the Capital Assets Pricing Model (CAPM) is based on it.
-For the multi-period discrete time setting, some versions of Mutua Fund Theorem were obtained so far for problems with quadratic criterions only (Li and Ng (1999), Dokuchaev (2010)).
-For the continuous time setting, Mutual Fund Theorem was obtained for portfolio selection problems for more general utilities.
-Mutual Fund Theorem holds for utility functions $U(x)=\d^{-1}x^\d$ and $U(x)=\log(x)$ for the case of random coefficients independent from the driving Brownian motion (Karatzas and Shreve (1998)).
-It is also known that Mutual Fund Theorem does not hold for power utilities in the presence of correlations (see, e.g., Brennan (1998)).
-Khanna and Kulldorff (1999) proved that Mutual Fund Theorem theorem holds for a general utility function $U(x)$ for the case of non-random coefficients, and for a setting with consumption.
-Lim and Zhou (2002) found some cases when Mutual Fund Theorem theorem holds for problems with quadratic criterions.
-Dokuchaev and Haussmann (2001) found that Mutual Theorem holds if the scalar value $\int_0^T|\t(t)|^2dt$ is non-random, where $\t(t)$ is the market price of risk process.
-In maximin setting, a Mutual Fund Theorem was established in Dokuchaev (2008).
-Schachermayer {\it et al} (2009) found sufficient conditions for Mutual Fund Theorem expressed via replicability of the European type claims $F(Z(T))$, where $F(\cdot)$ is a deterministic function and $Z(t)$ is the discounted wealth generated by the log-optimal optimal discounted wealth process.
+For the multi-period discrete time setting, some versions of the Mutual Fund Theorem were obtained so far for problems with quadratic criteria only (Li and Ng (2000), Dokuchaev (2010)).
+For the continuous time setting, the Mutual Fund Theorem was obtained for portfolio selection problems for more general utilities.
+The Mutual Fund Theorem holds for utility functions $U(x)=\d^{-1}x^\d$ and $U(x)=\log(x)$ for the case of random totally unhedgeable coefficients, i.e., for the case of random coefficients independent on the driving Brownian motion (Karatzas and Shreve (1998)).
+It is also known that the Mutual Fund Theorem does not hold for power utilities if the coefficients depend on the driving Wiener process (see, e.g., Brennan (1998)).
+Khanna and Kulldorff (1999) proved that the Mutual Fund Theorem theorem holds for a general utility function $U(x)$ in the case of non-random coefficients, and for a setting with consumption.
+Dokuchaev (2014) extended this result on the case of random totally unhedgeable coefficients.
+Lim and Zhou (2002) found some cases where the Mutual Fund Theorem theorem holds for problems with quadratic criteria.
+Dokuchaev and Haussmann (2001) found that the Mutual Fund Theorem holds if the scalar value $\int_0^T|\t(t)|^2dt$ is non-random, where $\t(t)$ is the market price of the risk process.
+In maximin setting, the Mutual Fund Theorem was established in Dokuchaev (2008,2013).
+Schachermayer {\it et al} (2009) found sufficient conditions for the Mutual Fund Theorem expressed via replicability of the European type claims $F(Z(T))$, where $F(\cdot)$ is a deterministic function and $Z(t)$ is the discounted wealth generated by the log-optimal optimal discounted wealth process.
 The required replicability has to be achieved by trading of the log-optimal mutual fund with discounted wealth $Z(t)$.
+It can be summarized that the Mutual Fund Theorem was established so far only for several special optimal portfolio selection problems and special market models.